 - R2 will assess the result and provide a button to start exploring the result.

 In this screen the t-SNE result is plotted with the highest perplexity, or a preset value that has been selected upon manual curation.
 There is no strict rule to select the ‘best’ perplexity.
 In most cases the highest perplexity is not the best choice to investigate the cluster further.
 If the perplexity result is something other than 23, then select this perplexity value.
 We can see structure in the location of the various cell lines.
 Now we would like to look at the annotations that are available for the cell lines.

-In the ‘adjustable settins box’ set “perplexity’ to the value of 23.
+- In the ‘adjustable settings box’ set “perplexity’ to the value of 23.

 Another feature that may be informative in the context of a t-SNE map is to ‘overlay’ the expression of a particular gene on the map by coloring the cell lines by the expression values of a dataset, in this case mRNA gene expression.
 We can have a look at this by changing the ‘colormode’ to ‘color by expression’.

 - In the ‘adjustable settings box’ select ‘Color by Gene’ under Color mode and subsequently type ‘CLDN3’ under Gene for color.
 The corresponding reporter will automatically pop-up (Figure 3 ).
 The gene selection box autocompletes selection the proper reporter probeset, but this can take a little bit of time before the gene selection box appears.

 - Again click ‘next’ to refresh the view.
 In this view the samples are not colored by a group annotation (track) but by applying a color gradient which reflects the gene expression level according to a log2 scale.
 In this sample you can observe a subgroup of the carcinoma samples which have higher level in contrast to the (other) samples.